Molecular force spectroscopy of kinetochore-microtubule attachment {\it in silico}: Mechanical signatures of an unusual catch bond and collective effects: Extended SSC model of MT- single kt attachment for N 1

 \section{Extended SSC model of MT- single kt attachment for N $>$ 1}

 In this section we extend the SSC model to capture some key features of the energetics and kinetics of a dynamic attachment formed between a single kt and a bundle of $N$ parallel MTs.
-We study the strength and stability of this model attachment by computer simulation of dynamic force spectroscopy under both force-clamp and force-ramp conditions.
+As mentioned in the introduction, this extension is motivated by the fact that, in almost all organisms, except for budding yeast, each kt can normally attach to multiple MTs simultaneously.
+However, in none of the organisms, other than budding yeast, the Dam1 ring, or any analogous complete ring-like structure, have been detected so far.
+Therefore, kt-MT coupling based on a real complete sleeve or ring seem highly unlikely in these systems \cite{mcintosh13}.

+Based on the ultrastructure of vertebrate kinetochores, \cite{dong07,mcewen10,mcintosh08} and {\it in-vitro} molecular force spectroscopy \cite{powers09}, it is widely believed that flexible filamentous MT-binding proteins \cite{shtylla11,keener14}, that are components of a kinetochore, can form load-bearing attachments with MTs.
+The `binders' appear as one of the core concepts in several recent models that include also the ``lawn'' model \cite{zaytsev14}, ``sliding foot'' model \cite{janczyk17} , etc. These binders can engage a MT from all angles (see Fig.\ref{fig_ktmt}).
+Moreover, unlike the synchronous attachments and detachments of the postulated MT-binding sites on the inner surface of Hill'��s sleeve \cite{hill85}, the attachment and detachment of these flexible filamentous binders are, in general, not synchronous.
+Furthermore, these filaments do not link among themselves permanently to form any rigid ring-like or sleeve-like structure.

+Nevertheless, based on the observations in their {\it in-vitro} experiments and Monte Carlo simulations, Powers et al. \cite{powers09} argue that an effectively biased diffusion mechanism, similar to that postulated by Hill \cite{hill85}, can still emerge from the fibrous kt-MT linkers even if no rigid sleeve-like structure exist at the surface of a kinetochore.
+Therefore, the effective potential landscape has also been speculated \cite{santaguida09} to be qualitatively similar to that in the Hill sleeve model.
+Because of the possibility that the binders engage the MT surface practically uniformly and because of the finite maximum stretchable length of the binders, we {\it assume} that an effective sleeve-like region may be created (see Fig.\ref{fig_ktmt}).

+It is worth pointing out that the effective potential in the Hill sleeve model is corrugated because movement of the sleeve along the MT requires breaking and subsequent re-establishment of the bonds between MT-binding sites on the inner surface of the sleeve and their specific binding sites on the outer surface of the MT.
+In the simplest version of the SSC model used earlier in this paper, only the tilt of the corrugated potential was retained by assuming a linear potential energy landscape; the corrugation, which manifests as `molecular friction', was ignored.
+Even this simplified potential energy landscape was found to be adequate to get a deep insight into the physical mechanism of the catch-bond-like behaviour of the kt-MT attachment.

+In the same spirit, the effective potential energy landscape for every individual kt-MT attachment is {\it assumed} here also to be linear.
+Even during a period when $y$ remains fixed individual binders can attach to- or detach from the MT surface.
+Consequently, unlike the original Hill-sleeve model, a major component of the force pulling the MT towards the kt surface could be of entropic origin \cite{zaytsev13,zaytsev14}.
+A kt-ward pull exerted by a binder bound to curled protofilament at the tip of a depolymerizing MT can suppress the curling, and hence the rate of depolymerization of the MT just as the Dam1 ring does in case of budding yeast.
+Thus, both the two {\it postulates} (a) and (b), encapsulated by the eqns.(\ref{eq_Vb}) and (\ref{eq_betaF}), respectively, are {\it assumed} to remain valid for each individual MT, provided $V_{b}$ is interpreted as a potential of mean force.